1801 - 1816 | ‘Myself & my Creator’

 With his reputation restored, when the First Vatican Council was called in 1868, many Bishops asked Newman to serve as their expert theological adviser at the Council.
 Although Newman was particularly interested in the topic of Papal Infallibility, which the Council was due to discuss, he turned down these invitations in order to complete 'The Grammar of Assent'.

 In 1874, Newman felt drawn to respond to an attack made on Catholics by the Prime Minister William Gladstone.
 Gladstone, outraged by the Vatican Council's affirmation of papal infallibility asserted that, owing to their allegiance to the Pope, Catholics could never be loyal subjects to the Queen.
 Newman penned an open letter, responding to Gladstone's contention that Catholics have 'no mental freedom'.
 Newman wrote that Catholics 'do not deserve this injurious reproach that we are captives and slaves of the Pope.'.
-Not long after this, Newman would indeed find himself with much work to carry out for the Pope, as he was soon to be named a cardinal of the Church.
+Not long after this, Newman would indeed find himself in a position of higher authority, as he was soon to be named a cardinal of the Church.

 1879 - 1890 | ‘Heart speaks unto heart.’